How Much Do Veterinarians Make? Average Vet Salary in 2025

 Benefits and Other Compensation

-The veterinary field is experiencing steady growth, with the U.S. Bureau of Labor Statistics projecting a 16% increase in employment from 2019 to 2029.
-This growth is fueled by the continued expansion of pet care services and advances in veterinary medicine, suggesting a bright future for aspiring veterinarians.
+The veterinary field is experiencing steady growth.
+In fact, it's growing much faster than average for all occupations, according to the U.S. Bureau of Labor Statistics (bls.gov).
+Employment of veterinarians is projected to grow by 19 percent from 2023 to 2033, creating 4,300 openings every year until about 2033.
+This growth is fueled by increases in pet ownership, the continued expansion of pet care services, and advances in veterinary medicine, suggesting a bright future for aspiring veterinarians.

 Tips for Maximizing Salary Potential